 It’s relaxing, it makes them feel like they’re doing something that helps, and it brings happy chemicals to our brain as we bond with our partner.

-Second, it feels sooo good.
+Second, it feels so good and Lupus and hair loss doesn’t.
 Need I say more?!

 It also takes months for some to see changes because our body needs time to re-balance itself while healing.